 - e.
 The Standard Buffer for Type S freshwater streams and rivers subject to the Program is 250 feet. - f.
-Buffer widths for all other streams, including Type F streams less than 20 feet wide and Type Np and Ns streams are in Table 24.25-1 TCC. - 2.3.
-Reduced Standard Buffer.
+Buffer widths for all other streams, including Type F streams less than 20 feet wide and Type Np and Ns streams are in Table 24.25-1 TCC. - Reduced Standard Buffer.
 Utilizing the Mitigation Options to Achieve No Net Loss for New or Re-Development Activities table (Appendix B) to achieve no net loss of shoreline ecological functions, the Standard Buffer may be reduced down to the Reduced Standard Buffer with an Administrative Variance as specified below for approved development in shoreline jurisdiction.
+New agricultural uses on new agricultural lands shall not require a variance to achieve the Reduced Standard Buffer in the Rural and Urban Conservancy SEDs if the applicant submits an approved Farm Management Plan (in accordance with United States Department of Agriculture standards) which demonstrates there will be no net loss of ecological function.
 The mitigation sequence outlined in paragraph 19.400.110(A) shall apply, and mitigation options shall be reviewed and approved by the County for applicability to the project site commensurate with project impacts.
 The Shoreline Restoration Plan (Appendix C) shall serve as an initial review source.
 The Reduced Standard Buffers for each environment designation are as follows: - a.
 Shoreline Residential:, 50 feet (no reduction without Type III va Shoreline Variance) - b.
 Urban Conservancy: 90 feet; 75 feet where a net gain in shoreline ecological functions can be achieved.
 Applications for reductions below 90 feet shall include information documenting: a) mitigation necessary to achieve no net loss of shoreline ecological functions for the reduced 90-foot buffer; b) additional mitigation necessary to achieve no net loss for any reduction below 75 feet; and c) additional actions proposed to achieve a net gain in shoreline ecological functions.
 Proposed restoration activities shall not include projects previously identified for public funding, except that public-private partnerships may be utilized.
 A minimum five-year monitoring plan shall be required to demonstrate project success, in accordance with Section 19.400.110(C), Mitigation Compliance. - c.
-Rural Conservancy: 110 feet, consistent with paragraph 3 below. - d.
-Natural: 150 feet, consistent with paragraph 3 below. - e.
+Rural Conservancy: 110 feet, consistent with paragraph 4 below. - d.
+Natural: 150 feet, consistent with paragraph 4 below. - e.
 Shoreline jurisdictional freshwater streams and rivers: buffers may be reduced pursuant to the standards in Section 19.400.120(C) below. - 3.4.
 Additional Standards for Applying the Reduced Standard Buffer, in a through e above, within the Rural Conservancy and Natural designations and shorelines of statewide significance.
 Buffers may be reduced for single-family residences and water-oriented uses in the Rural Conservancy designation, Natural designation, and shorelines of statewide significance only under the following circumstances with appropriate mitigation: - a.
 The lot is physically constrained by slopes, wetlands or other natural features such that the Standard Buffer cannot be met; or